Double Blackberry Chocolate Galette – Autumn is Here – We Should Cocoa

 - Fold the edges inward over the gooseberries, leaving the centre open.

 - Brush the pastry edges with milk then sprinkle with the remaining sugar.

 - Bake at 180℃ for 40 minutes when the blackberries should be soft, the jam bubbling and the pastry crisp and golden.

-This goes to the Pastry Challenge hosted alternately over at United Cakedom and Jen’s Food.
+- My blackberry galette also goes to the Pastry Challenge.
+This is hosted alternately over at United Cakedom and Jen’s Food.
 I’ve only entered once before and submitted a galette then, so I hope Lisa and Jen don’t mind.

-It’s purple and blues over at the Vegetable Palette at A2K – A Seasonal Veg Table, so this blackberry tart fits in very nicely,
+- It’s purple and blues over at the Vegetable Palette at A2K – A Seasonal Veg Table, so this rustic French blackberry tart fits in very nicely.

 Don’t Miss Out